 Once all the dirt has been removed, turn off the pump again.
 Remove the pool hose and lift out the vacuum.

-Sand filter pools: Now backwash the filter again by putting the valve to backwash and then running the pump for a few minutes.
-Then switch off the pump and turn the multiport valve to the rinse setting.
-Switch on the pump for 30 seconds or so and then switch it off.
+Sand filter pools: Backwash the filter again by putting the valve to backwash and then running the pump for a few minutes.
+Then, switch off the pump and turn the multiport valve to the rinse setting.
+Switch on the pump for 30 seconds and then switch it off.
 This will settle the sand down again in the filter.

-Cartridge filter pools: The filter is likely to be very dirty now so you should remove it and clean it manually before running the pump again.
+Cartridge filter pools: The filter is likely very dirty now, so you should remove it and clean it manually before running the pump again.

-Put the valve back to the filter setting, switch the pump on and you are done.
-That is apart from doing the normal maintenance such as checking the chemical levels and adding any as required.
+Put the valve back to the filter setting, switch the pump on, and you are done.
+That is in addition to performing normal maintenance, such as checking the chemical levels and adding any as required.

 How to remove stones from the bottom of the pool

-If you have any stones at the bottom of the pool that are larger than a piece of gravel then you should try to remove them using a net before you start to vacuum.
+If there are any stones at the bottom of the pool that are larger than a piece of gravel, you should try to remove them using a net before you start to vacuum.

 This is for two reasons:

-Sometimes it can be very awkward to get into the net as they just get pushed along the bottom.
+Sometimes, getting them into the net can be very awkward, as the stones just get pushed along the bottom.
 In the past, I have sometimes had to resort to diving to the bottom of my pool to pick a stone up.

 How to remove dead algae dust from the pool

-If you have treated a green pool to kill an algae bloom then once the algae is dead it will settle on the bottom of the pool in the form of algae dust.
-This is very fine so it is disturbed easily.
+If you have treated a green pool to kill an algae bloom, once the algae is dead, it will settle on the bottom of the pool as algae dust.
+This dust is very fine, so it is disturbed easily.

 Pool Care Handbook and Video Course

-How to clean bottom of pool without vacuum
+How to clean the bottom of the pool without a vacuum

-This will not be easy and is likely to take a long time, and perhaps more than a few attempts, to get rid of it all as you will inevitably disturb dirt as you clean which will float around and settle on the bottom again later.
+This will not be easy and will likely take a long time, and perhaps more than a few attempts, to get rid of it all.
+You will inevitably disturb dirt as you clean, which will float around and settle on the bottom again later.

-Basically, the only way I know how to remove dirt from bottom of pool without vacuum assistance is with a brush.
-You will need to brush the dirt along the bottom using a suitable brush.
+The only way I know of to remove dirt from the bottom of a pool without vacuum assistance is with a brush.
+You must brush the dirt along the bottom using a suitable brush.
 Use a soft brush if you have a vinyl liner (so you don’t damage it) or a stiffer brush if your pool is tiled or concrete.

 You need to brush all the debris into a small pile in one area of the pool.
 But you MUST do this very slowly.
-If you do it too fast you will end up stirring the dirt up and some of it will go into suspension in the water and settle elsewhere.
+If you do it too fast, you will stir the dirt up, and some of it will go into suspension in the water and settle elsewhere.

-Once you have it in a pile then you can very gently sweep it into a dustpan (perhaps with a long handle) and then slowly lift it out of the pool.
+Once you have it in a pile, you can very gently sweep it into a dustpan (perhaps with a long handle) and slowly lift it out of the pool.

-How to prevent dirt on bottom of pool
+How to prevent dirt on the bottom of the pool

-Easier than having to clean dirt out of the pool is taking steps to try and eliminate it from getting in the pool in the first place.
+Easier than cleaning dirt out of the pool is taking steps to try to prevent it from getting in.
 So try the following to reduce it.

 My top 3 pool cleaning tools